Dalzell, Illinois: History

 The coal mine shaft in Dalzell was sunk in 1899 by the Spring Valley Coal Company.
 The town was originally known as the No. 5 Mine Camp.
 The company owned the property in and around the town.
 Later the No. 6 Mine Camp was added.
 The camps were incorporated on February 11, 1904.
 The village was named for mining magnate Samuel M. Dalzell, the mine manager from Spring Valley.
-The mine close in February 1923.
+The mine closed in February 1923.

 A post office called Dalzell has been in operation since 1902.